MarcL/marclittlemore.com/src/posts/2024/2024-03-05-automatic-netlify-rebuilds.md

 ## Testing the scheduled function locally

-You can test the scheduled function locally using the Netlify CLI.
+You'll want to test the scheduled function locally using the Netlify CLI to check that it works as expected.

 Install the Netlify CLI if you haven't already: